 - Some reviewers report that the pinky finger of the glove is too long

 These padded mesh gloves will protect your hands without making them sweaty.
-They’re made from a combination of leather, cotton, and foam, making them durable, comfortable, and extremely breathable.
+They’re made from leather, cotton, and foam, making them durable, comfortable, and breathable.

-They are available in two colors, black and tan, which means you can use a style that appeals the most to you.
-Thanks to the lightweight foam padding, these small and simple gloves can protect palms from rubbing, blisters, and other injuries.
+They are available in black and tan colors, which means you can use a style that appeals the most to you.
+These small and simple gloves can protect palms from rubbing, blisters, and other injuries thanks to the lightweight foam padding.

-Many of the gloves on this list were designed for other purposes, but these are specifically made for propel who use a wheelchair all day long.
-The palms of are made from real leather, which makes them durable, comfortable, and easy to remove.
+Many of the gloves on this list were designed for other purposes, but these are specifically made for propels who use a wheelchair all day long.
+The palms are made from real leather, which makes them durable, comfortable, and easy to remove.

-They have a strong strap along the wrist, which means they won’t ride up when they’re being worn.
+They have a strong strap for great support on the wrist, so they won’t ride up when worn.
 The backs of the gloves are made from a moisture-wicking fabric that can keep your hands from getting overly sweaty.

 - Zipper makes them a breeze to remove

 - Touchscreen conductive material for smart phone use